-

 How is public charging different from home or workplace charging?

-The most common (and convenient) way to charge an electric car is when it’s sitting unused for a long period of time – for example, overnight or during your working day.
-That's why slower chargepoints are usually installed outside houses and workplaces (including on the street), because they tend to take between six and eight hours to fully charge an electric car battery.
+One way to charge an electric car is when it’s sitting unused for a long period of time – for example, overnight or during your working day.

-By contrast, public charging gives drivers the chance to top up when they’re mid-journey or if they’re heading to popular destinations with car parks such as railway stations, shopping centres or supermarkets.
-Known as ‘fast’ and ‘rapid’ chargepoints, they allow you to give your battery a boost much more quickly.
-The most rapid chargers allow you to power up your car from empty to 80% in as little as 30 minutes, according to Energy Saving Trust.
+By contrast, public charging gives drivers the chance to top up when they’re mid-journey or if they’re heading to destinations with car parks such as railway stations, shopping centres or supermarkets.
+You can use ‘fast’ and ‘rapid’ chargepoints, which could boost your battery quickly.
+However, rapid chargepoints can be expensive to use and they can’t be installed at home, according to Energy Saving Trust.

-Fortunately, there are lots of apps such as Octopus Electroverse, ZapMap and PlugShare to help make the process easier.
-Features include being able to look up chargepoints by location and charging speed, so you can plan the time needed for a charging break when you stop for a rest.
+There are many apps to help you find them.
+With these apps, you can look up chargepoints by location and charging speed so you can plan the time needed for a charging break.

 Can I charge my EV at all public chargepoints and how long might it take?

-Public chargepoint costs vary across the country but, in short, you’ll pay the most for the speediest top-up.
-Whenever you use a public chargepoint, you’ll usually pay a standard connection fee plus the charge for the amount of electricity your battery then consumes (shown as the price per kWh).
+Public chargepoint costs vary across the country but you can expect to pay more for a faster charge4.
+Whenever you use a public chargepoint, you’ll usually pay a standard connection fee, plus the charge for the amount of electricity your battery then consumes (shown as the price per kWh).
+Charging an EV at a public chargepoint for 10,000 miles per year could cost around £1,300.

-All information is based on the most up-to-date research from Energy Saving Trust as of 31 January 2023 and the UK Government.
-This article does not constitute advice and is for general guidance only.
-Always undertake your own research before taking any action.
+All information is based on the most up-to-date research from Energy Saving Trust as of January 2025 and the UK government as of February 2024.
+This article isn’t advice and is for general guidance only.
+Always do your own research before taking any action.
+We’re not responsible for the content of the websites mentioned in this article.

 You may also be interested in